UK MOUNTAIN DAYS FOR UPPING THE FITTNES

 Other memorable scrambles I have done are...

-Snowdon horseshoe ridges (Here)
+Snowdon horseshoe ridges (S1) (Here)

 Cneifion Arete (Diff, 140m) (Here)

-Mountain Link-ups
+2) Mountain Link-ups

 Linking up traditional climbing routes to give one continuous (or nearly continuous) climbing route to the top of the hill is a good way to get a full Mountain Day out.
+If there is no rock left to climb upwards, often a scrambling descent can be found on the other side of the hill continuing the adventure and prolonging the day out.

 Cadir Idris link-up (E2, 450m), Snowdonia